-The MD & CEO and CIO and Chief Financial Officer (CFO) have provided the Board, at the half year ended 31 December 2022 and the full year ended 30 June 2023, with a declaration in accordance with S295A of the Corporations Act 2001 (Cth) and Recommendation 4.2 of the Principles, and declared that the financial statements are founded on a sound system of risk management and internal compliance.
+The ACEO and Chief Financial Officer (CFO) have provided the Board at the full year ended 30 June 2024, and the former MD, CEO & CIO and CFO have provided at the half year ended 31 December 2023, with a declaration in accordance with S295A of the Corporations Act 2001 (Cth) and Recommendation 4.2 of the Principles, and declared that the financial statements are founded on a sound system of risk management and internal compliance.
 Their statement assured the Board that the risk management and internal compliance and control system is operating efficiently and effectively in all material respects.